...

 Your nest egg should be safe and always available in liquid form.
 For example, in a normal bank account.

-Nexo is a crypto platform and has no place here under the topic nest egg!
-Please do not be fooled by supposedly safe "interest" from 8%.
-There is no return without risk and with a crypto investment a total loss is not impossible.
+Nexo is a crypto platform and has no place here under the topic of nest eggs!
+Please don't be fooled by 8%'s supposedly secure "interest rates".
+There is no return without risk and a total loss cannot be ruled out with a crypto investment.

 I hope you and all who read along here understand that.